deepankverma/navigating_streetscapes/README.md

 # CITYLID: A large-scale categorized aerial Lidar dataset for street-level research

 ## Overview
-This repository is dedicated to providing categorized aerial Lidar datasets along with the methodology for data preparation.
+This repository provides a categorized aerial Lidar dataset, CITYLID, along with the methodology for data preparation.
 The repository has two main parts.
 First, It explains the process for raw point cloud categorization.
 The process includes the fusion of other datasets, such as 2D street shapefiles and shadow maps.
 It provides supporting codes and scripts to replicate the steps leading to the final data product.
-Secondly, It provides example scripts to reproduce a study focused on [generating city-wide street cross-sections](https://doi.org/10.1016/j.scs.2023.104673), which used the categorized point cloud dataset generated in the repository.
+Secondly, It provides example scripts to reproduce a study focused on [generating city-wide street cross-sections](https://doi.org/10.1016/j.scs.2023.104673), which used the CITYLID dataset.

 ## Getting Started